 Our Holiday Organization Solution

 Today not only did I strip the Christmas tree bare of its decorations, but I started the sorting process to unearth ourselves from the mess we created.
 I used my new Brother P-Touch Labeler to first mark bins for my rough sort.
-My bins were temporarily marked: donate, Bri and Al (my boys who are charged with picking out what they want from this bin and the rest will be donated), Judy (the things that will go to my sister), and Wedding (things that my future daughter-in-law may want to use for their upcoming nuptials).
-I also had on hand a large garbage can, but I really tried not to trash too much and worked instead to reuse and recycle.
+My bins were temporarily marked: donate, Bri and Al (aka the Kids who are charged with picking out what they want from this bin and the rest will be donated), Judy (aka Family – these are things that I think she’ll want), and Wedding (things that my future daughter-in-law may want to use for their upcoming nuptials).
+I also had on hand a large garbage can, but I really tried not to trash too much and worked instead to reuse and recycle via a donation bin.
+Of course your bins will be labelled differently, but generally toss, donate, give, and put away will fit just about every need.

 I sorted and used plastic bags to group like items and then I labeled the bags with the Brother P-Touch Labeler.
 I positioned the label near the top of the bags so that they can be read easily and without having to pull the bag out from the bin.
 I suppose I could have used a permanent marker but the P-Touch is so much easier to spot and read.
 I labeled them so that next year when the decorations are ready to be put away, I’ll know exactly what belongs in which bin/bag.

 After I organized the items by like things, I designated the bins and labeled the outsides of them.
-The tree skirt which never made it under the tree this year, is now stored with the stockings and it’s clearly labeled on the outside so next year our tree will have a skirt.
+Grouping like items makes it easier to find things.
+For example, the Christmas tree skirt which never made it under the tree this year, is now stored with the stockings and it’s clearly labeled on the outside so next year our tree will have a skirt.
 Plus we won’t be digging around in the cold garage on Christmas Eve trying to locate the stockings like we did this year.

 For the sorting bins I only pulled off the top backing paper before I stuck them in place so that the labels were easy to remove after the sorting was done.
 When I relabeled with their permanent designation, I pulled off both and stuck them firmly in place.
 But that doesn’t mean I won’t be able to remove them.
 They pull off easily when you lift and pull, but they resist accidental removal beautifully.